kainino0x/getBufferSubDataAsync-Demo/README.md

 # [getBufferSubDataAsync Picking Demo](https://kainino0x.github.io/getBufferSubDataAsync-Demo/)

-This demo demonstrates the use of the proposed `getBufferSubDataAsync` method in WebGL 2 and provides a performance comparison against synchronous picking methods.
+This demonstrates the use of the proposed `getBufferSubDataAsync` method in WebGL 2 and provides a performance comparison against synchronous picking methods.